TSWT133/Data-Analysis-Projects/README.md

 **Visualization:** Creating visual representations to communicate insights effectively.

+**Report Writing:**

 I have utilized a diverse set of tools and programming languages, including:

-**Excel:** Leveraging Excel for data manipulation, basic analysis, and visualization.

 **SQL:** Performing data querying and manipulation using SQL databases.